 I bought a ticket, but now I can't find it or print it.
 What do I do?

 FOR TICKET HOLDERS ONLY: If you purchased your tickets on the event website and are in need of customer service regarding your ticket purchase, please email email@example.com for assistance.

 Is this event indoors or outdoors?

-Indoors.
-There are beers and vendors inside the venue.
+Columbus Winter Beerfest is completely indoors.
 The event will take place rain or shine.
 All ticket sales are final.
-No refunds will be given.
+No refunds will be given due to weather.

 What is the admission charge for Designated Drivers?